Friday 29 April 2016

 Britain, the Byzantine Empire, and the concept of an Anglo-Saxon 'Heptarchy': Harun ibn Yahya's ninth-century Arabic description of Britain

-[The following post has now been fully revised, expanded and published as C. R. Green, 'Britain, the Byzantine Empire, and the concept of an Anglo-Saxon ‘Heptarchy’: Hārūn ibn Yaḥyā’s ninth-century Arabic description of Britain', in Global Perspectives on Early Medieval England, ed.
-K. L. Jolly and B. Brooks (Woodbridge, 2022), pp. 94–114]
+[The following post has now been fully revised, expanded and published as C. R. Green, 'Britain, the Byzantine Empire, and the concept of an Anglo-Saxon ‘Heptarchy’: Hārūn ibn Yaḥyā’s ninth-century Arabic description of Britain', in Global Perspectives on Early Medieval England, eds K. L. Jolly and B. Brooks (Woodbridge, 2022), pp. 94–114, doi: https://doi.org/10.1017/9781800105089.
+This is available online from the publisher and also via JSTOR, Cambridge Core and De Gruyter]

 The aim of the following post is to offer a draft look at an interesting Arabic account of early medieval Britain that appears to have its origins in the late ninth century.
 Despite being rarely mentioned by British historians concerned with this era, this account has a number of points of interest, most especially the fact that it may contain the earliest reference yet encountered to there having been seven kingdoms (the 'Heptarchy') in pre-Viking England and the fact that its text implies that Britain was still considered to be somehow under Byzantine lordship at that time.